 - swollen feet, runny eyes, lethargy, rashes, sores, bruises, hair loss, lice, or matted fur

-- filthy cages, cages in direct sunlight, or cages with mesh floors, which trap small feet and are uncomfortable
+- filthy cages, cages in direct sunlight, or cages with mesh floors—which trap small feet and are uncomfortable

-- a lack of food or water or dirty water
+- a lack of food or water

-Provide your guinea pig with the following:
+Provide your guinea pig with the following necessities:

-- A gnawing log, such as an untreated fruit-tree branch, to wear down incisors
+- a gnawing log, such as an untreated fruit-tree branch, to wear down incisors

-- A brick, rough stone, or cinder block for wearing down nails
+- a brick, rough stone, or cinder block for wearing down nails

-- Daily exercise in a safe, securely enclosed room
+- daily exercise in a safe, securely enclosed room

-- Fresh water in a bottle with a sipper tube—check the tube daily for clogs
+- fresh water in a bottle with a sipper tube—check the tube daily for clogs

 - weekly combing and brushing—essential for long-haired guinea pigs